RSE-Midlands/rse-midlands.github.io/content/docs/event-20th-april-2026.md

 ### Lightning talks

-If you have content fot a shorter 5 - 10 minute speech, we have lightning talk speaking slots available.
+If you have content for a shorter 5 - 10 minute speech, we have lightning talk speaking slots available.
 This is an opportunity for those in the RSE Midlands space to give a talk that can either be on their work or community projects that they are involved with: This can be to inform or seek assistance.

 ## Preliminary Agenda